hbraswelrh/oscal-content-demo/README.md

 #### Tracking your progress in a PR :octocat:

-1. Switch from the trestle-workspace `main` branch to the trestle-workspace `develop` branch.
+1. Switch from the `trestle-workspace` `main` branch to `develop`.
+Use the `develop` branch for all changes intended for your final Pull Request.

     <img alt="branches.png" height="100" src="https://github.com/hbraswelrh/trestle-workspace/blob/9ef7608ec8c0599a90f1b85d1a3de8259ca9d3a3/assets/img/branches.png" width="150"/>